 Developed by the Children’s Tumor Foundation, the Racing4Research™ (R4R) program utilizes competitive, professional auto racing as a vehicle to increase awareness of neurofibromatosis and raise funds for research through corporate sponsorship, personal donations, and individual fundraising by NF Heroes: children and adults from around the country who live with neurofibromatosis.
-The Racing4Research program offers children and families living with the disorder a uniquely empowering weekend, and has raised more than $2 million dollars since its inception five years ago.
+The Racing4Research program offers children and families living with the disorder a unique, one-of-a-kind experience with the teams, drivers and corporate partners, and has raised more than $3.4 million dollars since 2008.

 Children's Tumor Foundation